Reimagining Bedside Care with a New Cardiology Tool

-high ultrasound image quality, CW doppler, AI-driven scanning, integrated ECG, and stethoscope in one handheld tool
+High image quality, CW doppler, AI-driven scanning, integrated ECG, and stethoscope in one handheld tool.

 Why only listen when you can listen and see at the same time?
 Kosmos is giving cardiologists a game-changing view into the heart, one simple and easy bedside scan at a time.

 Now, thanks to Kosmos’s advances in POCUS, they can see it—without leaving the patient’s side.
-Kosmos combines, in a single-phased array probe, three vital signals: digital stethoscope, EKG, and ultrasound, CW Doppler and two layers of AI.
+Kosmos combines, in a single-phased array probe, three vital signals: digital stethoscope, EKG, and ultrasound.
 This enables doctors to understand what is occurring within the cardiac cycle, using transformative AI to improve technique and guide the physician.

 The combination of those three signals—three of the most important in medicine—gives Kosmos an edge that no other POCUS device offers.